 - Your mission statement

-Your executive summary is a place to express what’s unique about your daycare business plan – is it the location, approach, learning philosophy, team, diversity, or something brand new?
+Your executive summary is a place to express what’s unique about your daycare business plan – is it the location, approach, learning philosophy, child care services, team, diversity, or something brand new?
 Don’t be afraid to make this your own!

 This section covers the structure of your daycare business plan and business concept.